 First published by Grant Rayner on 23 Jul 2021

-This is the second of several articles where I’ll be sharing a few lessons learned relating to physical intrusion testing.
+This is the second of several essays where I’ll be sharing a few lessons learned relating to physical intrusion testing.

-In the first article, I provide some background and context, and discuss the importance of modelling a specific threat for an intrusion test.
+In the first essay, I provide some background and context, and discuss the importance of modelling a specific threat for an intrusion test.

-In this article, I’m going to focus on the value of testing multiple layers of security during an intrusion test.
+In this essay, I’m going to focus on the value of testing multiple layers of security during an intrusion test.

 I’ve seen a lot of intrusion test reports for commercial offices where the person conducting the intrusion spent a lot of time focused on outer layers of security.
 While not completely useless, the concern here is that — in cases where the intruder is unable to get past these outer layers of security — the subsequent layers of security remain untested.